JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

         "Jane Doe <janedoe@example.com>"
     ```

-5. Enter a passphrase to encrypt the key, which you have to repeat.
+5. Enter a passphrase to encrypt the key and repeat it when prompted.
 Keep this passphrase stored securely and privately.
-   You’ll be using it later to access the private key to sign the artifacts.
+   You’ll need it later to access the private key when signing artifacts.

 Take a look at the key you’ve created with the following command: